Home

 Private collection

-Provenance: Moffett/Berson/Christie's /Caillebotte Catalogue Raisonné Wildenstein No. 78
+Provenance: Moffett/Berson/Christie's /Caillebotte Catalogue Raisonné Wildenstein No. 78/Newspaper reports from 1879

 No. 31 - Prairie.
 (Pastel.)